 I have the option of recording HRV either using ANT+ or bluetooth - is there a difference?

 - There are clear differences - the bluetooth tracing has zero missed beats (one APC noted), but the ANT+ recording has many (the vertical lines).
-What strikes me as interesting is that the ANT+ artifacts do increase with motion and intensity, which argues against a simple signal transmission issue.
+This has been replicated many times and is reproducable.

 - Bottom line - if you are seeing many artifacts using ANT+, try switching to bluetooth.
 Thanks to Marco Altini for the initial anecdotal observation.